AndrewRoe34/AndrewRoe34/README.md

 * Local log of all events and errors reported by system
 * Cross-platform compatability

+## AGILE Minecraft Seeder UI

+After seeing a request to develop a desktop application that would provide a GUI for a Minecraft Seeder, which was only a C executable on Linux, I took up the challenge to create a cleaner interface:
+* Wraps a C executable under a Linux environment via Java to provide a proper UI
+* Utilizes JavaFx for an improved look and feel
+* Stores a log of all recently generated seeds
+* Maintains a record of all favorited seeds from recent history

 If you are interested in contributing to the project, you can reach me by email at aproe@ncsu.edu or by phone at (984)-292-7063.